 If the parents want to request modifications for their child, then the special education teacher will give the student’s teachers paperwork to document the student’s behavior and any modifications the teacher uses for the student.
 After 6 weeks of documentation, the teachers will turn in the paperwork, and the special education teacher or 504 representative will call a meeting similar to an ARD meeting.
 If the meeting determines that the student needs accommodation, then the school will have documentation of the student’s special needs and will follow the same procedures as above.

-The High School for Law Enforcement and Criminal Justice offers Spanish through the AP level, with both AP Spanish Language and AP Spanish Literature available for eligible students.
+The High School for Law and Justice offers Spanish through the AP level, with both AP Spanish Language and AP Spanish Literature available for eligible students.
 At least two credits of Spanish are required for graduation.

-HSLECJ offers classes in theater arts and visual arts, including advanced classes in both.
+HSLJ offers classes in theater arts and visual arts, including advanced classes in both.
 Visual arts offerings include AP Art History and AP Studio Art.

-The High School for Law Enforcement and Criminal Justice has a one-to-one laptop program through HISD’s PowerUp Initiative.
+The High School for Law and Justice has a one-to-one laptop program through HISD’s PowerUp Initiative.
 The school issues a laptop to each student, contingent upon the signing of a laptop agreement.
 Laptops are used for some classroom activities and can also be used at home for schoolwork and other purposes.
 On campus, students also have access to desktop PC computers in the library.

 Student cell phones, on the other hand, are to be turned off and kept out of sight at all times while on campus.
 If a teacher sees or hears a student’s phone, it may be confiscated, and fines may be incurred.

-The High School for Law Enforcement and Criminal Justice hosts a wide variety of student organizations.
+The High School for Law and Justice hosts a wide variety of student organizations.
 Some are related to the school’s magnet focus; these include Debate Team, Ladies & Men of Justice, National Latino Peace Officer Association, Law Enforcement Explorers, Students Against Drugs, and Teen Court.